microsoft/sqlworkshops-azuresqlworkshop/azuresqlworkshop/04-Performance.md

 You can use SSMS or T-SQL to create and start sessions.
 You can use SSMS to view extended event session target data or the system function **sys.fn_xe_file_target_read_file**.

-> [!NOTE]
-> Note that the ability with SSMS to View Live Data is not available for Azure SQL Database.
+>**NOTE:** Note that the ability with SSMS to View Live Data is not available for Azure SQL Database.

 It is important to know that any extended events fired for your sessions are specific to your database and not across the logical server.